Finesse/TestTaskOrderApplication/readme.md

 2. Open the project root directory in a console and execute `npm install` (required only once)
 3. Execute `npm run watch`
 4. Before commiting the code, execute `npm run prod` to have production-ready assets in the repository

+## Caveats

+* Don't add or remove rows from the `locks` table unless you know how they are used.